 Originally from Nottingham, England, Dunbar graduated from Castle College in 2008 before earning his bachelor's degree in psychology from UNM in 2012.

-Robin Goodman enters his first season as the assistant coach for the New Mexico men's tennis team after spending two seasons with Baylor.
+Robin Goodman enters his second season as the assistant coach for the New Mexico men's tennis team after spending 2014-16 with Baylor.

 In his two seasons with Baylor, Goodman assistant Baylor head coach Matt Knoll, helping the Bears to the NCAA Tournament twice, including an appearance in the NCAA Championship semifinals.
 Baylor ended the 2015 season ranked No. 3, its highest ranking since 2005, when Baylor was No. 2 in the country.